How can we improve early years digital media literacy?

 With support from the Nuffield Foundation, the ‘Early years digital media literacy review’ is a new report from Parent Zone that scopes out existing early years interventions: the sorts of initiatives that could foster both digital media literacy and the benefits of tech.

-To help unpack the findings of this research and to explore the topic further, Vicki is joined by three expert guests: Eleanor Ireland, Programme Head at the Nuffield Foundation; Lucy Betts professor in Social Development Psychology at Nottingham Trent University; and Melanie Pilcher, Quality and Standards Manager at the Early Years Alliance.
+To discuss early years media literacy, we're joined by three expert guests: Eleanor Ireland, Programme Head at the Nuffield Foundation; Lucy Betts professor in Social Development Psychology at Nottingham Trent University; and Melanie Pilcher, Quality and Standards Manager at the Early Years Alliance.

 Latest Articles